 The Grand Velas Los Cabos has a soft opening in December 2016 and a full-scale opening in February 2017.
 Ten days before opening to the public, I was an honored guest among 25 VIP incentive travel executives for a private unveiling.
 In addition to us incentive planners, the only other guests were 200 personal friends and business associates of the Vela family.
 On Saturday night, we all gathered together for a spectacular welcome reception of fireworks, menu tastings from the six fining dining restaurants, and a speech by Mr. Vela.
 (He spoke in Spanish to his pals.
 While I understood only a few words, it was a cool experience with Mexico royalty.)

-It’s always another cool experience to see the final, behind-the-scenes flurry of preparations before a hotel’s grand opening with lots of painting, drilling, furniture construction, polishing, decorating, and landscaping.
+It’s always another refreshing experience to see the final, behind-the-scenes flurry of preparations before a hotel’s grand opening with lots of painting, drilling, furniture construction, polishing, decorating, and landscaping.
 Because our meeting and incentive agency works in professional service delivery too, I’m equally fascinated by the training process to onboard 900 new associates and strive to deliver 5-star service on day 1.